jesseburlamaque/burnwatch/README.md

 ## Deploy (Netlify)

-Este app pode ser facilmente hospedado no Netlify.
+This app can be easily hosted on Netlify.
-Certificando-se de adicionar a variável REACT_APP_FIRMS_KEY no painel Site Settings > Environment Variables.
+Make sure to add the REACT_APP_FIRMS_KEY variable in the Site Settings > Environment Variables panel.